Family Law Attorney in Ohio | Cordell & Cordell

 Ohio Practice Areas

-The Cordell & Cordell Ohio family lawyers and divorce attorneys exclusively practice domestic litigation with offices in the Cincinnati, Columbus, Beavercreek, West Chester, Dublin, and Independence regions.
+The Cordell & Cordell Ohio family lawyers and divorce attorneys exclusively practice domestic litigation with offices in the Cincinnati, Columbus, Beavercreek, West Chester, Dublin, Toledo, and Independence regions.

 Additionally, Cordell & Cordell manages cases in northern Kentucky that are supervised in the Cincinnati office by a licensed Kentucky attorney.